Léalo en Español

 When MCLs exist for a contaminant, the Illinois EPA will compare analytical results to the MCL to determine if any additional actions are needed to respond to potential contaminant concerns.
 Where no MCL exists, the Illinois EPA must turn to reference levels like U.S. EPA's Lifetime Health Advisory and others developed based on current health and toxicity data.
-In addition to U.S. EPA's Lifetime Health Advisory, the Illinois EPA will be comparing analytical results to draft health-based guidance levels it has developed for PFAS compounds.
-These reference levels (the U.S. EPA's Lifetime Health Advisory and the Illinois EPA's draft health-based guidance levels) are not enforceable numeric standards.
+In addition to U.S. EPA's Lifetime Health Advisory, the Illinois EPA will be comparing analytical results to health-based guidance levels it has developed for PFAS compounds.
+These reference levels (the U.S. EPA's Lifetime Health Advisory and the Illinois EPA's health-based guidance levels) are not enforceable numeric standards.
 The reference levels will be used to evaluate whether additional investigatory actions are necessary along with evaluating treatment or process alternatives.

 Barb Lieberoff, Office of Community Relations